gvwilson/sdxjs/layout-engine/index.md

 child blocks will overwrite the markings made by their parents, which will automatically produce the right appearance (<f key="layout-engine-draw-over"></f>).
+(A more sophisticated version of this called <g key="z_buffering">z-buffering</g>
+keeps track of the visual depth of each pixel in order to draw things in three dimensions.)

 <%- include('/inc/figure.html', {
     id: 'layout-engine-draw-over',